 Occasionally your pet may drink water, but in some cases, they even start rejecting water too.

 Your pet tends to hide under the bed or starts isolating themselves from the family.
 Nothing interests them.
 No toys, and no food.
 This is an obvious symptom.

 - SYMPTOM #4 – HYPERPNOEA

 Hyperpnoea means an increase in the breathing rate.
-Due to increase in the body temperature, there is an increase in the breathing rate as the body is trying to get rid of the excess of heat through panting or breathing process.
+Due to an increase in the body temperature, there is an increase in the breathing rate as the body is trying to get rid of the excess heat through panting or breathing process.

 💡 Fun Fact– Humans lose excess of body heat via sweating, breathing/panting mechanism.

 WHAT ARE THE CAUSES OF PYREXIA OR FEVER?

 There are many reasons why your loving pet is showing pyrexia and classical symptoms of illness.

 Here are some of the causes –

 Bacteria are microscopic organisms that invade living body cells and multiply to spread further and consume the bodily enzymes, oxygen, or energy reserves to thrive.
 It causes massive destruction of tissues and localizes in one organ or multiple organs or on the body surface depending upon the type of bacteria affecting your pet.